Mazda MX-30 performance, motor & drive

 |0-62mph||Top speed||Driven wheels||Power|

-Mazda knows how to make a car that's good to drive: just about every car in its range handles keenly and can keep its driver entertained.
-The MX-30 is no exception and is among the better-driving lower-end electric cars on sale.
+Mazda knows how to make a car good to drive: just about every model in its range handles keenly and can keep its driver entertained.
+The MX-30 is no exception and is among the better-driving less expensive electric cars on sale.

-The MX-30 is typically quiet for an electric car, but there's also a synthetic 'engine' sound that changes in pitch as the car's speed increases.
+It's typically quiet for a zero-emissions model, but there's also a synthetic 'engine' sound that changes pitch as your speed increases.
 That might strike some buyers as annoying, but anyone coming from an internal-combustion car will find it entirely natural; it pretty much blends into the background.

 For the most part, the MX-30 drives like a normal small automatic SUV.
 The 'MX' part of the name is usually associated with the brand’s sports cars, and isn't entirely unjustified.
 From the driving seat, it echoes much of the famous MX-5 roadster's characteristics; precise steering, smooth braking and well judged suspension are all present and correct.
 Like all Mazdas, big or small, overtly sporty or family-focused, it's a cut above the competition when it comes to driver satisfaction.